gustaavv/SecureCloudInspector/README.md

 # How to use

+## Prerequisite
-SCI is currently based on WinRAR. **Install WinRAR before using this tool.
+1. SCI is currently based on WinRAR. **Install WinRAR before using this tool.
 If you do not like WinRAR, do not use this tool --- it simply cannot work.**
+2. SCI currently only works on **Windows 10/11**.

 ## SCI-CLI command